woemler/centromere/docs/api-design.md

   - `DELETE` requests should be used to delete records.
   - `HEAD` requests should be used to retrieve response headers, mirroring `GET` requests.
   - `OPTIONS` requests should be used to retrieve metadata that describes the resource and its parameters.
-- Every endpoint should support at least GET, HEAD, and OPTIONS  methods.
+- Every endpoint should dataSetSupport at least GET, HEAD, and OPTIONS  methods.

 ### Querying